 It’s important to me to spend a certain amount of time every year not being bombarded by information that I need to process at a million miles per hour.

 So even if you love your social media (heck, even if you teach social media) I would love to challenge you to take at least 1 full week 100% off social media and see the difference it make to your mental energy, clarity of thinking and creativity.

-(And if you decide to check in to your paid FB groups do it mindfully e.g. I checked in during my holiday to share some photos and check in with my members – but I limited it to just two visits of 30 minutes each).
+And if you decide to check in to your paid FB groups do it mindfully e.g. I checked in during my holiday to share some photos and check in with my members – but I limited it to just two visits of 30 mins.

 4. Don’t create that next programme

-Yes, I’ve done this myself, and yes, I LOVED sitting in a Greek taverna overlooking a beautiful bay mapping out the content of an online course, and I wrote my best ever blog post from a café in Cape Town.
-But here’s the thing – although I loved it, when I got home I had not had the complete break from work that I really needed.
+Yes, I’ve done this myself, and yes, I LOVED sitting in a Greek taverna overlooking a beautiful bay mapping out the content of an online course, and I wrote my best ever blog post from a pretty table outside a café in Cape Town.
+But here’s the thing – although I loved it, when I got home I hadn’t had the complete break from work that I really needed.